The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: Introduction

-then we have the asymptotic completeness. \end{thm} We organize the paper as follows.
-In Section 2, we establish the useful conservation law and energy estimate, which play a central role in establishing the well-posedness theory of generalized DNLS.
+\end{thm} We organize the paper as follows.
+In Section 2, we establish the useful conservation law and the energy estimate, which play a central role in establishing the well-posedness theory of generalized DNLS.
 In Section 3, we give the detailed proofs of Theorem \ref{1} and Theorem \ref{2}.
 In Section 4, we present the explicit expression of $\Psi^{k}$ and give the proofs of Theorem \ref{3} and Theorem \ref{4}.
 In Section 5, we finish the proofs of Theorem \ref{5} and Theorem \ref{6}.
-Finally, some related results about the long-time well-posedness theory will be presented.
+In section 6, the proofs of Theorem \ref{7} and Theorem \ref{8} will be presented.

 \textbf{Notation.} \begin{itemize} \item By $u\in C^{k}([0,T]; B)( or \; L^{p}([0,T];B))$ for a Banach space $B,$ we mean $u$ is a $C^{k}(or \; L^{p})$ map from $[0,T]$ to $B;$ see page 301 in \cite{32}. \item By $u\in C_{0}(\Z^{d}\times [0,T])$, we mean $u$ has compact support on $\Z^{d}\times [0,T]$. \item By $A\lesssim B$ (resp. $A\approx B$), we mean there is a positive constant $C$, such that $A\le CB$ (resp. $C^{-1}B\le A \le C B$).
 If the constant $C$ depends on $p,$ then we write $A\lesssim_{p}B$ (resp. $A\approx_{p} B$). \item By $T\in \mathcal{B}(U,V)$ for normed spaces $U,V$, we mean $T:U\to V$ is a bounded linear map. \item Set $\langle m \rangle:=(1+|m|^{2})^{1/2}$ and $|m|:=(\sum_{j=1}^{d}|m_{j}|^{2})^{1/2}$ for $m=(m_{1},\cdots, m_{d})\in \Z^{d}$. \end{itemize}